Updated December 7, 2020 - 3:39 pm

 Phillips will be backed by his 15-piece Zowie Bowie Show Band, with ZB vocalists Jamie Lynch and Christina Amato.
 That lineup has headlined 3rd Street Stage on Fremont Street Experience for the past decade.

-Phillips has also enlisted such Vegas headliners as Frankie Moreno, Skye Dee Miles of Rose.
+Phillips has also enlisted such Vegas headliners as Skye Dee Miles of Rose.
 Rabbit.
 Lie. at the Cosmopolitan of Las Vegas and Jen Romas of “Sexxy” at Westgate Las Vegas.
 Expect showgirls, and on-air chats with Mayor Carolyn Goodman and Circa co-owner Derek Stevens, and a big-name guest to be named to help sing in the new year.

 As we face staggering COVID numbers, know that the show will be distanced and following state-mandated protocols.
 Stadium Swim is set for a total capacity 4,000.
 The plan is to invite a socially distant crowd of 400 to 500.
 The resort’s signature entertainment annex covers three levels and features a 40-foot-tall HD screen.
 The night will also serve as the unveiling of Legacy Club on the hotel’s top floor.